react-native-maps/react-native-maps/docs/installation.md

 }
 ```

+For React Native v0.29.0 or above:

-3. in your application object, add:
+2. in your application object, add:

 ```java
 public class MyApplication extends Application implements ReactApplication {